ubc-library-rc/intro-shell/content/02-navigating-the-file-system.md

 ## Permissions and ownership

 The first field of information in the list above is the file type.
 A file is represented by a hyphen, `-`, and a directory is represented by the letter `d`.
-The rest of it represent the permission groups: owner, group, and other.
+The rest of it shows the permission groups: owner, group, and others.

-In Unix, there are three permission groups.
+Unix offers three permission groups.
 The first three letters shows the permissions used by the assigned owner of the file or directory.
-Each permission group has three permissions, called a permission set.
-A permission set consists of read, write, and execute permissions, represented by `r`, `w`, and `x`, respectively.
-A dash symbol in place of a character in a permission set indicated that a particular permission is denied.
+Each group is called a permission set, and consists of read, write, and execute permissions, represented by `r`, `w`, and `x`, respectively.
+A dash symbol in place of a character in a permission set indicated that particular permission is denied.
 Linux assigns initial permissions automatically when a new file or directory is created.

 Every file is owned by a specific user (or UID) and a specific group (or GID).
 To change the user or group of a file, we can use `chown` command.